 Along Front Street is also the largest tree in the US.
 This Banyan Tree, gifted from India in the 1800’s, covers almost 2 acres and takes up an entire block.
 The tree is made up of multiple tree trunks that formed from the roots over the years.

-It’s definitely worth a stop on the street.
+It’s definitely worth a stop.